Introduction

 Ans: Check your feet or have a loved one check you once or twice a day (use a mirror if necessary) if you suspect to have neuropathy at any time to evaluate the situation.
 You can also keep track of any unpleasant feelings you have while walking.

 When you are not in pain, you could forget to examine your feet for any potential problems with them.
-Regular foot inspection and seeking medical assistance if you discover a little issue is crucial to preventive therapy.
+But Regular foot inspection and seeking medical assistance if you discover a little issue is crucial to preventive therapy.

 Q. Can Menopause Cause Grierson-Gopalan Syndrome?